Towards 2-derivators for formal $\infty$-category theory: Background

 assigns to every coherent diagram an incoherent one defined as follows:

-where we see an object $i\in I$ as a functor $\bb1\xrightarrow{i}I$ and a morphism $i\to j$ as a natural transformation between the respective functors. \end{defn} \begin{defn} A prederivator $\bbD\colon\Dia^{\op}\to\CAT$ is called a \emph{derivator} if the following axioms hold.
+where we see an object $i\in I$ as a functor $\bb1\xrightarrow{i}I$ and a morphism $i\to j$ as a natural transformation between the respective functors. \end{defn} \begin{rmk} In other words, the underlying diagram functors are the ones coming from the action of $\bbD$ on morphisms and the product-internal hom adjunction: